byllgrim/SPL/README.md

 SPL (Small/Simple Public License)
 =================================
-Permission is hereby granted for anyone to use this work in any way and for any purpose in agreement with this license.
+Permission is hereby granted to utilize this work in any way.

 All intellectual property rights of this work are dedicated to the public domain.